tomerBARZ/Godot-Mod-Loader/README.md

 An application that can patch mods into godot apps (encrypted apps too)!
 credit goes to [DmitriySalnikov's GodotPCKExplorer](https://github.com/DmitriySalnikov/GodotPCKExplorer) for doing the heavy lifting.

+## Installation
+1. Download as ZIP
+2. Install the required python packages.

 ## Creating mods
 1. Open Godot
 2. Make modifications